Ultimate Guide to Shin Splint Relief and Prevention

 - The Running Surface – If you will be running mainly on a paved road, you need a shallow and hard-wearing tread.
 Off road running demands deeper lugs for better grip

 - Foot Width – Do you have a broad or a narrow foot?
 Look for a shoe that goes beyond the standard D fitting, and is more tailored to your shape

 When running, run on grass or dirt, and you will experience far fewer issues with painful shins.
 The worst material to run on is concrete.
 You can get away with it over short distances, but for long distance running, you should stick with firm grass or dirt in order to get shin splint relief.

 Stretch and Warm Up

-Stretch before you begin running, with a emphasis on stretching the calves.
-If you are getting pain during your run, stop every half mile or so and give your legs a good stretch before continuing on.
+Stretch before you begin running, place a big emphasis on stretching the calves.
+If you are experiencing pain during your run, stop every half mile or so and give your legs a good stretch before continuing.